gutschilla/elixir-navigation-tree/README.md

 # Basic usage
 - create a config module or just use NavigationTree.Example
-- Startup Agent or Server, possibly in your application setup
+- Startup Agent possibly in your application setup
 - create you HTML generator or use the shipped NavigationTree.Bootstrap module
 - enjoy!